 I am 46 and have severe endometriosis.
 After five operations I was put into surgical menopause.
 I was initially on tibolone and am now on an evorel conti patch.
 I was also diagnosed with fibromyalgia last October.
 I just wanted to know if the patch is appropriate?
 Thank you

-I am 45 and peri-menopausal.
-I have been to my GP, who happily gave me HRT in the form of an oestrogen gel and a progesterone tablet.
+I am 45 and perimenopausal.
+I have been to my GP, who gave me HRT in the form of an oestrogen gel and a progesterone tablet.
 I found it really helped with my mood but had other side effects.
-I have hypermobility and it really affected my joints, making them even more mobile, in turn causing me lots of joint pain.
+I have hypermobility and it affected my joints, making them even more mobile.
+That caused me lots of joint pain.
 I also had awful hormonal spots on my face and put on weight.
 I believe this is all down the oestrogen.

 When I was younger, I was diagnosed with polycystic ovarian syndrome, I believe with oestrogen dominance.

-I’ve now stopped taking the HRT but my mood has really lowered again, so I need to revisit it.
-I was about to go down the private route but have just read your latest post (Editor’s note: The truth about bioidentical HRT) and now am wondering if you can give me any guidance and advice to take back to my GP please?
+I’ve stopped taking the HRT but my mood has lowered again, so I need to revisit it.
+I was about to go down the private route but have just read your latest post.
+Can you give me any guidance and advice to take back to my GP please?
 I had thought about just taking the progesterone tablets but I’m not sure if that is the answer either.
 Thank you.

-Dr Stephanie Goodwin, GP and menopause specialist replies: It’s difficult to comment without knowing more of your history – periods, symptoms etc. Oestrogen or progesterone could be making the symptoms worse.
+Dr Stephanie Goodwin, GP and menopause specialist replies: It’s difficult to comment without knowing more of your history – periods, symptoms etc. Oestrogen or progesterone could be making your symptoms worse.
 You could reduce the oestrogen to one pump a day and see if that helps.
 If not, I would suggest seeing a specialist.
-Taking progesterone on its own won’t help I’m afraid.
+Taking progesterone on its own won’t help.
 Sorry not to be more helpful.

-Keep posting your #hot&bothered questions to us on Instagram at @mpowered_women.
+Keep posting your menopause and HRT questions to us on Instagram at @mpowered_women.
 We will do our best to get all of your questions answered.
+You can find answers on lots of other topics here.
 Please understand that our experts cannot enter into any personal consultations.